Queen's Royal Regiment (West Surrey): Post-war service and amalgamation

 The 2nd Battalion was disbanded in 1948 and its personnel transferred to 1st Battalion (which had previously been reduced to nil strength in 1947).
 The 1st Battalion served in Berlin during the blockade to 1949 then Iserlohn in BAOR (British Army of the Rhine) part of 5th Infantry Brigade, 2nd Infantry Division (Crossed Keys) until 1953.
-The 1st Battalion fought the Communist guerrillas during the Malayan Emergency from 1954 to 1957.
+The 1st Battalion fought the Malayan National Liberation Army during the Malayan Emergency from 1954 to 1957.
 In 1957, it returned to Germany, where, in 1959, it was amalgamated with 1st Battalion, East Surrey Regiment, to form the 1st Battalion, Queen's Royal Surrey Regiment (less Territorials).
 When the QRSs merged into the new larger Queen's Regiment, the battalion became the 1st (Queen's Royal Surreys) Battalion, but this subtitle was omitted on 1 July 1968.
 Today the regiment's successors can be traced to the 1st Battalion, Princess of Wales's Royal Regiment.